Solid-PREP

 DELETE as:Remove

-3. When the PREP notification is triggered by a request to create a new resource inside that container (resource) with one of the following HTTP methods:
+3. When the PREP notification is triggered on a container, by a request to create a new resource inside that container (resource) with one of the following HTTP methods:

 Activity Mapping for LDP Containers when contained resources are created